 Observation 9: The spacer thickness parameter represents a trade-off in the performance of the co-located design across the 28 GHz and 39 GHz bands.
 As an example, optimizing the spacer thickness for 39 GHz leads to a 3 dB degradation at 28 GHz.
 As another example, optimizing the spacer thickness for 28 GHz leads to a 2.5 dB degradation at 39 GHz.

+Observation 10: The impact of the multi-band proposal on mean throughput is 6% or less across the 28 GHz bands.
+By considering further compromise on the relaxations it is possible to maintain this loss below 3%.

+Observation 11: The impact of the multi-band proposal on 5%-tile throughput is below 30%.
+By considering further compromise on the relaxation it is possible to maintain this loss below 15%.

 Proposal 1: The multi-band framework, as summarized in Table 1, is proposed to be defined in the draft CR accompanying this contribution [20].

 Proposal 2: Efforts to define multi-band applicability of the peak EIRP and spherical EIRP requirements for Case 5 and Case 1 shall be prioritized.